Montana/ackman-alert/README.md

 ## Get push notifications to your iPhone

-First, get an API key from Pushbullet, add this snippet into `ackman-alert.py`:
+First, get an API key from `Pushbullet`, add this snippet into `ackman-alert.py`:

 ```python3
 import requests, os